Sugar Cookie Bars have all the best qualities of sugar cookies but are made in half the time!

 - Instead of Sprinkles: chocolate chips, peanut butter chips, crushed Oreos, dried cherries, or cranberries

 - Doubling: You can double this recipe and bake in a 9″ x 13″ pan.
-They may need a few extra minutes of cooking time.
+They may need a few extra minutes of cooking time

 Tips and Tricks

-- Room temperature butter works best
+- Room-temperature softened butter works best

 - Separating eggs is easier when the eggs are cold